jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 As we wanted to minimize the impact we have in the machine, we developed a small windows service that detected new *CSV* files in a folder and sent them zipped to IoT Hub, all the rest of the process is executed in the cloud side.

 Two ML models will be built with the gathered data:

 - The first one will be built on the data from in-mold sensors, and will be correlated with a dataset of defective parts.
 This will greatly enhance the project, because it will allow to do early detection of defective pieces.
 - In the future, the plan is to build a model to enhance the molding process directly, but for this we will need to retrieve the molding parameters as well.

 The main technologies we used are:

 * IoT Hub, to receive sensor data as events and files
 * Intel Curie, to gather environmental data
-* Azure Functions, to uncompress data and do some maths on the data
+* Azure Functions, to uncompress data and do some math on the data
 * Azure Stream Analytics, to join the datasets and ask the ML model
 * Azure ML, to build the ML models and create the API endpoints